joelzamboni/joelzamboni.com/content/posts/ai-agents-answer-42.md

 title: 'Why We Need AI Agents: The Answer is Still 42'
 date: 2025-06-29T00:00:00-04:00
 draft: false
+description: "Why specialized AI agents are better than general LLMs.
+Learn how context and domain expertise make AI more useful, inspired by Hitchhiker's Guide to the Galaxy."
 tags:
     - ai
     - automation